SRvSaha/CoWinVaccineSlotFinder/README.md

 ### For Developers or Curious Minds:

 If you have Visual Studio installed, go ahead an Clone the Repository, Open the SLN file, Make changes in  `appsettings.json`, Ctrl + F5 and Boom!
-It will do the searching for you, but if you have turned on Auto-Captcha your booking won't work and you'll get `System.IO.InvalidDataException` exception.
-Reason for this is that AutoCaptcha needs an Base64 encoded Encrypted Trained Model which will be used for getting the captcha.
-Since it's not a good practice to HardCode it in Source Code, so it won't work unless you get the Encrypted Model and the Secret Key.
+It will do the searching for you, your booking will get done but your booking notifications won't work and you'll get `System.IO.InvalidDataException` exception.
+Reason for this is that Telemetry and Notification Module needs an Base64 encoded Encrypted Endpoint, API Key and Secret.
+Since it's not a good practice to HardCode it in Source Code, so it won't work unless you get the Encrypted API Endpoint, Telegram Bot Auth Token and the Secret Key along with similar API Endpoint and Secret Key for Telemetry.
+Unless you care about these, you can proceed, everything will work just fine!

-> Still curious about that, check out [CaptchaModel](https://github.com/SRvSaha/CoWinVaccineSlotFinder/blob/master/CoWin.Core/Models/CaptchaModel.cs) and [Crypto](https://github.com/SRvSaha/CoWinVaccineSlotFinder/blob/master/CoWin.Core/Models/Crypto.cs)
+> Still curious about that, check out [Telemetry](https://github.com/SRvSaha/CoWinVaccineSlotFinder/blob/master/CoWin.Core/Models/Telemetry.cs) and [TelegramBotModel](https://github.com/SRvSaha/CoWinVaccineSlotFinder/blob/master/CoWin.Core/Models/TelegramBotModel.cs)

-However the standalone release for Windows has all these dependencies handled so you don't need to worry about anything!
+However the standalone release for Windows/Linux/MacOS has all these dependencies buldled so you don't need to worry about anything!
 Everything will work seamlessly, we got your back!

 Well, want to dig deeper?

 So basically, you've this Project Named `CoWin.Core` which contains `appsettings.json` which performs most of the magic.
-`CoWin.UI` is just a small project for handling the Captcha. `CoWin.Tests` is used for Automated Unit Tests.
+~~`CoWin.UI` is just a small project for handling the Captcha.~~ `CoWin.Tests` is used for Automated Unit Tests.

 Rest of the Business Logic are there inside the  `/Models` directory.
 Authentication & Authorization stuffs can be found in `/Auth` directory.
 API consumption stuffs can be found in `/Providers` directory.
 Application begins from `Program.cs` from the `CoWin.Core` project.